1,000+ Opportunities

 gov ).
 Phone calls and individual meetings will not be available for this competition, per NSF protocols.
 Education Research Analyst Education Research Analyst

-Based on current listing details, eligibility includes: Scientists and researchers focusing on AI-driven innovations for learning and education for individuals with disabilities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Scientists and researchers focusing on AI-driven innovations for learning and education for individuals with disabilities.
+Confirm the full requirements in the official notice before applying.

 Special Funding Opportunity: National Artificial Intelligence (AI) Research Institutes in Partnership with the National Science Foundation (Theme 6: AI-Augmented Learning) is sponsored by Institute of Education Sciences (IES) and National Science Foundation (NSF).
 This special funding opportunity supports National AI Research Institutes, with IES providing partial support for Theme 6: AI-Augmented Learning.
 The broad goals include advancing AI research, accelerating transformational AI-powered innovation, and growing the AI workforce.